Fanfic: Strategic Cyborg Evangelion

 - Vigilante Execution - Kaworu's first Eva battle ends with him giving a No-Holds-Barred Beatdown to Sachiel, deliberately terrorizing the Angel by calling out the Angel on the death and destruction it caused between punches and repeatedly asking it how it feels to be on the receiving end before killing it.

 - Vigilante Man - Kaworu was expelled from his previous school because he helped a younger boy being bullied by the principal's son.
-Helped as in, put the bully in hospital.
-And he's about to continue right where he left off by rallying a group of schoolmates to do the same.
+As in, sent the bully to the hospital.
+And he almost did it again in the second chapter, until his would-be victims realized who they're dealing with and backed down.

 - Waif-Fu - The Present has Rei taking out two armed thugs without breaking a sweat.